Snowflake-Labs/polaris-cli-opencatalog-demo/README.md

 ## Open Catalog Account

-This tutorial needs a Open Catalog account with user who has the role `POLARIS_ACCOUNT_ADMIN` to create catalogs and manage principals.
+This tutorial needs a Open Catalog account with user who has the role `POLARIS_ACCOUNT_ADMIN` to create catalogs and manage service principals.

 Ensure you have completed setting up Snowflake CLI and Open Catalog to auth with Key Pair.
 If not done, please follow the steps in the [Open Catalog KeyPair](https://other-docs.snowflake.com/en/LIMITEDACCESS/opencatalog/key-pair-auth#before-you-begin).